Connect with us

 When you give your customers a sneak preview of your message or brand before your mail piece arrives at their door, you create an opportunity to interact with that customer on a digital channel as well as build anticipation for the actual printed mailer.

 Informed Delivery can be a powerful way to create impressions, add to your brand experience, and make a sale.
-With this platform — assuming every component is planned and synchronized perfectly — you’ll drive customer interaction across multiple channels, and get more bang for the buck in your marketing spending.
+With this platform — assuming every component is planned and synchronized perfectly — you’ll drive customer interaction across multiple channels and get increased value in your marketing spending.

 Direct Mail Evangelist